caitlin burke - community economic development manager

 An immigrant to the United States, Caitlin Burke attended Portland State University where she sought out job opportunities in non-profits and local government that focused on the systemic causes of poverty.
 In her final year, she was awarded a grant to complete her thesis work with the Western Regional Advocacy Project.
 Her work during university earned her several awards, including the top undergraduate in the 2008 class.
 After graduation, Caitlin was selected to join New Leadership Oregon, travelled overseas, worked in local political offices and participated in AmeriCorps VISTA.
-Now, as Hacienda CDC’s Micro Mercantes Program Manager, she is excited to lead the effort to expand and improve the food business incubator.
+After working at Hacienda for just over four years, she took on the role as manager of Micro Mercantes.
+She is excited to lead the effort to expand and improve the food business incubator.
 Caitlin speaks conversational Spanish and (decreasingly so) French and was appointed by the Board of County Commissioners as a voting member of the Food Service Advisory Committee.
-She loves hiking, biking, running, cooking with friends and creating a backyard habitat for urban wildlife.

 jamie melton - marketing coordinator